MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/service-limits.md

 # Service limits in Dynamics 365 Customer Service Insights

-This article describes the built-in limits to the Customer Service Insights service, which are designed to ensure the reliability and stability of the service.
+This article describes the built-in limits for the Customer Service Insights service, which are designed to ensure the reliability and stability of the service.
 Any requests for changes can be made through the [Ideas forum](https://go.microsoft.com/fwlink/?linkid=2024757).

 ## Service limits